-The Alaska Department of Corrections provides essential mental health services to prisoners who suffer from mental illness.
+Essential mental health services are available to prisoners who suffer from mental illness.
 Essential mental health services are services necessary to ease symptoms which interfere with daily functioning and/or the ability to participate in and benefit from rehabilitation services.
 The department provides a limited range of other mental health services to maintain or improve mental health, contribute to prison adjustment and reduce the risk of reoffending upon release.
 For mental health issues fill out an RMC to mental health with specific concerns.
 If a prisoner is aware of their release date, consider arranging or request assistance in arranging and follow up appointment(s) in the community to prevent a gap in medications.

-Eye Exams/Glasses
+Eve Exams/Glasses